Celebrating Kilmore – The Story Behind The Street Names.

 Their name was immortalised in Broadhurst Creek, Broadhurst Ave and Eliza Broadhurst was prominent in establishing reform for women getting to vote.

-WHEELER, James
+WHEELER, John

 Built the first ‘public house’ in Kilmore – the Kilmore Inn in 1841 on the NW corner of Sydney and Foote Streets, also known as O’Grady’s Castle.
 He died in 1850, aged 31, and is the first recorded burial in the Kilmore General Cemetery in an unmarked grave.
 In 2021 the Kilmore Historical Society placed a plaque in his honour in the cemetery.